03/13/2026

 Abstract

-Grounded in Social Cognitive Theory, Black Feminist Theory, Critical Race Theory, and Critical Pedagogy, Manuscript One moves across macro, meso, and micro levels of the educational system to build an improvement theory rooted in both the scholarly literature and a local needs assessment at Crescent Academy.
-Manuscript Two documents a Plan–Do–Study–Act cycle examining the Clap Club, a six-week cultural empowerment intervention built around traditional hand-clapping games, with nine Black high school girls.
-Using a mixed-methods design that included pre- and post-administration of the Scale of Perceived Social Self-Efficacy, semi-structured interviews, observation notes, and reflective journals, the intervention surpassed its 10% improvement target: participants achieved a 30.6% mean increase in social efficacy scores, with all eight who completed both assessments showing positive growth.
-Six qualitative themes captured what the numbers couldn't fully hold, revealing shifts in identity affirmation, critical consciousness, and self-advocacy that were visible and real.
-Manuscript Three translates these findings into actionable recommendations: expanded culturally affirming programming, youth-led accountability structures, and the integration of critical consciousness development into school-wide practice.
+Grounded in Social Cognitive Theory, Black Feminist Theory, Critical Race Theory, and Critical Pedagogy, Manuscript One builds an improvement science framework across macro, meso, and micro levels, informed by scholarship and a local needs assessment at Crescent Academy.
+Manuscript Two documents a Plan-Do-Study-Act cycle examining the Clap Club, a six-week intervention built around traditional hand-clapping games with nine Black high school girls.
+Using a mixed-methods design, the intervention surpassed its 10% improvement target: participants achieved a 30.6% mean increase in social efficacy scores.
+Six qualitative themes revealed deeper shifts in identity affirmation, critical consciousness, and self-advocacy.
+Manuscript Three translates findings into actionable recommendations for culturally affirming programming and structural change.